Jean de La Fontaine Fables, 239 Timeless Short Stories With Morals

 Timeless tales with everlasting wisdom

 I still know them by heart.
 The Grasshopper and the Ant, The Crow and the Fox, The Frog and the Ox.
-I grew up with these stories, and even now, decades later, these short stories with moral come back to me at the most unexpected moments.
-When someone flatters me a little too enthusiastically.
+I grew up with these stories, and even now, decades later, they pop into my head at the strangest moments.
+When someone flatters me a bit too eagerly.
 When I watch someone spend everything today with no thought for tomorrow.

-Jean de la Fontaine wrote these animal tales so precise and so human that they simply stick.
-These aren’t stories you read once and forget.
-Yes they are children’s tales, but they hold up a mirror to human nature, alive with subtle satire and great wisdom for all ages.
+Jean de La Fontaine wrote animal stories that are so precise and so human they just stay with you.
+They are not the kind of tales you read once and forget.
+Yes, they are written for children, but they hold up a very clear mirror to human nature, full of dry humour and real insight at any age.

 Jean de La Fontaine